Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Fundamental Limits in Optimal Sensor Placement

 \section{Fundamental Limits in Optimal Sensor Placement}

 In this section, we present our contributions with respect to Objective \ref{obj:limits}.
-In particular, given any finite observation interval, we prove that the minimum mean square error decreases only linearly as the number of sensors increases.
-That is, adding extra sensors so to reduce the minimum mean square estimation error of the Kalman filter is ineffective, a fundamental design limit.
-Similarly, we prove that the number of sensors grows linearly with the system's size for fixed minimum mean square error; this is another fundamental limit, especially for systems where the system's size is large.
-On the contrary, given a sensor set of fixed cardinality, we prove that the length of the observational interval increases only logarithmically with the system's size for fixed minimum mean square error.
-Overall, our novel results quantify the trade-off between the number of sensors and that of output measurements so to achieve a specified value for the minimum mean square error.
+In particular, given $i \in \{0,k\}$ and an observation interval $[0,k]$, we prove that the number of sensors grows linearly with the system's size for fixed $\text{mmse}(x_i)$.
+Moreover, given a sensor set of fixed cardinality, we prove that the length of the observational interval increases only logarithmically with the system's size for fixed $\text{mmse}(x_i)$.
+Notwithstanding, it also decreases logarithmically with the number of sensors for fixed system's size and $\text{mmse}(x_i)$.
+Overall, these novel results quantify the trade-off between the number of sensors and that of output measurements \mbox{so to achieve a specified value for $\text{mmse}(x_i)$.}

 To this end, given $i \in \{0,k\}$, we first determine a lower and upper bound for $\text{mmse}(x_i)$.\footnote{The extension of Theorem \ref{th:perfomance_lim} to the case $\mu=1$ is straightforward, yet notationally involved; as a result, we omit it.}